maxcol01/pita/README.md

 - Password hashing to protect user credentials
 - Session management with secure cookies
 - CSRF protection (***Commented in the current version of the code since I did not put it into production yet***)
-- Input validation to prevent injection attacks
+- Input validation
 - Content Security Policy headers

 ### AI Integration
 The integration with OpenAI's API allows for intelligent recipe generation based on available ingredients.
 I designed the prompt carefully to ensure the AI generates practical, realistic recipes that prioritize using existing pantry items while suggesting minimal additional purchases.
 This approach aligns with the application's goal of reducing food waste and unnecessary shopping.

-### Future Enhancements
-While the current version provides a solid foundation, several enhancements could be considered for future iterations:
-- Barcode scanning for easier item entry
-- Meal planning calendar
-- Grocery list generation
-- Expiration date notifications
-- Social sharing of recipes
-- Integration with online grocery services
-- Improve the database for production (e.g., use Postgres instead of SQLite)
-- Improve the frontend using maybe a JS framework (e.g., React.js)
-- etc.
+In order to save as much money as possible during development and to achieve the best result possible I used the `gpt-5-nano-2025-08-07` model.

 ### AI Usage - in accordance with CS50 requirements
 This project was designed and implemented entirely by me, in full accordance with CS50’s policy on the appropriate use of AI tools.

 I used `ChatGPT` as a support resource for discussing design ideas, clarifying concepts, and debugging specific issues, in a manner comparable to consulting documentation or seeking high-level guidance.

-The entire project was developed inside `JetBrain - PyCharm IDE`, so I also used `Junie` (built-in AI assistant) to assist with extending and refining CSS styling to improve visual consistency across the application.
+The entire project was developed inside `JetBrain - PyCharm IDE`, so I also used `Junie` (built-in AI assistant) to assist with extending and refining CSS styling to **improve visual consistency** across the application.

 At all times, I retained full understanding and control over the codebase.
 All architectural choices, core logic, and implementation decisions were my own, and no AI-generated content was used without being reviewed, understood, and, where necessary, adapted by me.
 The AI tools were used strictly as aids to learning and refinement, not to generate solutions beyond my own comprehension or to replace my own work.